 Non-functional door sections that serve to cover large exposed areas along the backside of cabinets, often used on island and bar sections.

 High-end specialty doors that have a curved construction.
 Convex doors bend with the face pushed outward; concave doors curve with the face bent inward.

 Stiles and rails are assembled without a panel to allow for the glass to be inserted.

 Door construction with multiple openings in the panel is used for glass.
 Each opening is referred to as a “lite” and is separated by “mullions” (small strips of wood usually shaped with the same detail as the door).

 The face of the cabinet box is seen in between the doors and the drawer fronts.

 The doors and drawer fronts cover the face of the cabinet box.

-Thin sheets of wood that offer consistent grain pattern and color, usually applied to a sturdy fiberboard or plywood core.
+Thin sheets of wood that offer consistent grain pattern and color, are usually applied to a sturdy fiberboard or plywood core.